Rodriguez’s 3 1/3 shutout innings lead Angels over Rangers

 SHORT HOPS

-It was Cobb’s shortest start since Sept.
-11, 2018, when he came out after two innings against Oakland because of a blister. … Rangers RF Joey Gallo went 0 for 4 after opening the season reaching base in his first 23 games. … Angels regulars Albert Pujols and Justin Upton (11-game hitting streak) were given a scheduled off day going into Thursday’s off day. … Ohtani’s next pitching start is scheduled for Monday vs. Tampa Bay, a normal turn in a six-man rotation.
+Rangers RF Joey Gallo went 0 for 4 after opening the season reaching base in his first 23 games. … Angels regulars Albert Pujols and Justin Upton (11-game hitting streak) were held out of the lineup going into Thursday’s off day. … Ohtani’s next pitching start is scheduled for Monday vs. Tampa Bay, a normal turn in a six-man rotation.

 TRAINER’S ROOM